VHS Collection

 VHS Collection is an American Indie rock/Synth-pop band from New York City that was formed in 2015 by Conor Cook, James Bohannon, and Nils Vanderlip.
-The band has released 12 singles, 2 EPs, and 2 full-length albums as of February 25, 2022.
-VHS Collection has performed at major music festivals including Lollapalooza, Austin City Limits, Governors Ball Music Festival, Bunbury Music Festival, Okeechobee Music & Arts Festival, and Firefly Music Festival.
+The band, which has been independent since its inception, is represented by CAA and has released 12 singles, 2 EPs, and 2 full-length albums.

+The band's music fuses modern and retro sonics, made use of synthesizers and guitars, and blended electronic and alt-rock aesthetics.
+They performed at major music festivals including Lollapalooza, Austin City Limits, Governors Ball Music Festival, Bunbury Music Festival, Okeechobee Music & Arts Festival, and Firefly Music Festival.
 Several of their songs have been featured in TV shows including Shameless, Sunday Night Football, The Perfect Date, Fifa World Cup, You, WWE Raw, and Love.
-As of July 2019, VHS Collection's songs have been streamed over 150 million times on Spotify.
-Three VHS Collection singles have charted on the Spotify Viral Charts (Lean, Waiting on the Summer, and Sign) and one single (Survive) has charted on the US Alternative Radio Charts.
+Three VHS Collection singles have charted on the Spotify Viral Charts ("Lean", "Waiting on the Summer", and "Sign") and one single ("Survive") has charted on the Billboard Alternative Radio Charts.